🔗Installation script

 - Copy it to your

-Or run this to download the file directly to your scripts/startup/
+Or run this to download the file directly to your scripts/startup/ folder:

 curl -o "$BLENDER_PATH/$BLENDER_VERSION/scripts/startup/import_cur_path.py" "https://vishusandy.github.io/assets/blender_python/import_cur_path.py"